SamirTalwar/monospacedmonologues.com/content/posts/2016-04-18--ninja-pairing.md

 After a while, you ask for the keyboard.
 You mostly navigate, but share the keyboard and mouse a little.

-Once you’ve solved the problem, you figure out whether it’s OK to stick around or whether you should go back to your desk.
+Once you've solved the problem, you figure out whether it's OK to stick around or whether you should go back to your desk.

 If you stick around, great.
-You’re pairing now.
+You're pairing now.
 Start injecting a little testing, a little design, maybe a bit of planning for the rest of the task/story/project.

 If not, wait until it happens again.
-It’ll be easier next time.
+It'll be easier next time.